DaisioSK/EMNIST-EDGE-DEPLOY/README.md

 ## 🧪 Future Work

-- 📦 Dockerized deployment on Azure App Service
 - 📱 Convert to ONNX and TFLite
 - 📉 Real-time latency benchmarking from client device
+- 🔁 Auto-update via CI/CD to Azure